-By Joanne Jeffries.
-Last Updated 6th April 2022.
+By Megan Swan.
+Last Updated 18th January 2023.
 Welcome to our peanut allergy compensation and nut allergy compensation claims guide.
 On this page, you will find information about making a peanut allergy claim to get the personal injury compensation that you are eligible for.
 We also explain not a nut allergy reaction or a peanut allergy reaction could affect someone, explaining the types of peanut allergy reactions that could be suffered.
+Plus, we look at how to calculate an allergic reaction compensation amount.
+Whether you’re seeking an allergic reaction settlement for a loved one or yourself, this guide to food allergy compensation could be helpful.

 Could I Claim Peanut Allergy Compensation?